rgwch/novelist/README.md

 Each chapter is linked to a certain position in time.

+### Notes

+Free text to collect ideas, concepts and so on.

 ## Privacy

 Usually, you'll not want to have your book disclosed to other peopple, before you decide that it's time for.
 That's why novelist book files are encrypted by default.